nbrk/m2-raylib/README.md

 ```
 if the linker can find the library on your system.
 Please see provided `Makefile` for my attempt at a more general workflow with *modules* and *driver programs*.

+N.B.
+The raylib component named `raymath` is contained also in `raylib.so`.

 # TODO
 - excessive testing